45 (book)

-45 is a non-fiction book by Bill Drummond published by Little, Brown in 2000.
-It collects various essays written by Drummond in 1997 and 1998.
+45 is a non-fiction book by the Scottish artist and musician Bill Drummond of the electronic band the KLF, published by Little, Brown in 2000.
+It collects essays written by Drummond in 1997 and 1998.

 Reviews

 45 was widely reviewed in the British press.
 The Times said that "It is usually a disaster when pop stars write books....
 But Bill Drummond was never your average rock star", describing the book as "A series of loosely related vignettes forming the rambling diary of one year, it initially feels far removed from the scam-mongering stunts that we have come to expect.
 Drummond portrays himself as a shambling, absurd figure, saddled with the twin obsessions of pop music and art.... [he] has the inimitable wisdom of a true maverick."